kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 Each subnet has 2^x - 5 ip addresses

 DHCP is a service that allows other services to obtain an IP address.
-Each VPC can have only on DHCP service.
+Each VPC can have only 1 DHCP service.
 It's not possible to change options of DHCP.
 It's possible to create a new one.

 It's possible to share a subnet between AWS accounts inside 1 organization.
 Nobody can change the subnet, but people can deploy there something.